 9. Create an Academy

 You could take the above idea one step further and create a whole academy with your own certifications.
-Again, SEMrush are a great example of this (checkout their academy here)
+Starting with designing the curriculum, pre-selling the course and building a good reputation is a great start.
+Again, SEMrush are a great example of this (check out their academy here)

 Things to keep in mind